 Importance of search engine presence

-It's always important to have an organic SEO and content marketing strategy so that your content, products, and services are showing up to solve people's search queries.
+It's always important to have an organic SEO marketing and content marketing strategy so that your content, products, and services are showing up to solve people's search queries.

 When it comes to mobile, more and more people are performing mobile and tablet searches than desktop.
 This is why it's more important than ever, and always will be, that your website is mobile-friendly.